-With eyes we do not recommend waiting because delay in treatment can sometimes affect the outcome significantly, and some eye problems are very painful.— Dr. Scott DVM
+With eyes we do not recommend waiting because delay in treatment can sometimes affect the outcome significantly, and some eye problems are very painful.

-This test can be easily conducted from the home’s backyard or in a large empty space to facilitate easy movement.
-In involves setting up an obstacle course for the dog.
-You are required to create an obstacle course around the room using various objects of different shapes and sizes.
-The objects can be the ordinary items at home like the chairs or bins, as long as you establish a clear course path.
+This test can be easily conducted from home—in the backyard or in a large, empty space to facilitate easy movement.
+It involves setting up an obstacle course for the dog.
+Create an obstacle course around the yard or room using various objects of different shapes and sizes.
+The objects can be ordinary items like chairs or bins.
+Use whatever you want, just make sure to establish a clear course path.

-You then let your dog negotiate the maze-like course and see how effectively he will handle it.
-You will be required to position yourself at the end of the course and call your dog towards you.
-Be careful not to be overenthusiastic as this may cause the dog to rush hence creating an ineffective assessment.
+Let your dog negotiate the maze-like course and see how effectively he handles it.
+Position yourself at the end of the course and call your dog towards you.
+Be careful not to be overenthusiastic as this may cause the dog to rush, hence creating an ineffective assessment.

-If you have stairs in your home and your dog has handled them well in the past for a reasonable period of time, observing your dog going up or down a flight of stairs can provide an insight on any vision impairment.
+If you have stairs in your home and your dog has handled them well in the past, observing your dog going up or down a flight of stairs can provide insight on vision impairment.
 Be careful to be in a position where you can prevent your dog from getting injured from a fall in case he misses the steps!
-A dog who is reluctant or hesitant to go up or down stairs may be a sign of vision impairment, but it's important to consider that a this reluctance can also be indicative of orthopedic problems, so more testing may be needed.
+A dog who is reluctant or hesitant to go up or down the stairs may be showing signs of vision impairment, but it's important to consider that this reluctance can also be indicative of orthopedic problems, so more testing may be needed.

 In a healthy dog with good eyesight, he will reflexively blink quickly to shield his eyes from any object that could hurt them.
 This is an automatic defense response.
 A visually impaired dog will not blink or the response speed will be much slower.

-This test is useful to determine the health status of the eye’s optic nerve, retina oculomotor nerve and the optic chiasma.
-A simple way to handle this test is by use of a flashlight. .
+This test is useful to determine the health of the eye’s optic nerve, retina oculomotor nerve, and optic chiasma.
+A simple way to handle this test is by use of a flashlight.

 You will need to perform this test in a room that has limited light.
-Shine the light about 1 to 2 inches from the eye and take note of the behavior of the pupil.
+Hold the flashlight one or two inches from the eye and take note of the behavior of the pupil.
 For a normal and healthy dog, the pupils will contract (get smaller) upon being subjected to light.
-When it is dark, the pupils will dilate (get bigger) to facilitate better vision.
+When it is dark, the dog's pupils will dilate (get bigger) to facilitate better vision.

-If your shine the light on the dog’s eye and notice that the pupils are still dilated, then this is a clear indicator that your dog is suffering from visual problems as he is not able to detect light easily.
-See your vet promptly if your dog's retina fails to respond to light.
+If your shine the light on the dog’s eye and notice that your dog's pupils are still dilated, then this is a clear indicator that your dog is suffering from visual problems as he is not able to detect light easily.
+See your vet promptly if your dog's pupil fails to respond to light.

 This test is almost similar to the pupillary light reflex since it involves the use of some bright light.
 You are required to shine a bright light onto the dog’s eyes suddenly.

 This test’s main aim is to test the dog’s ability to follow movements.
-Since dogs, naturally, are hunters and can catch fast moving prey, a fail of this test is a clear indicator of vision impairment for your dog.
+Since dogs are natural hunters and can catch fast-moving prey, a failure of this test is a clear indicator of vision impairment for your dog.

-Normally, the dog will react to by not only moving their eye but also sniffing (or, be careful trying to eat!) the cotton ball when it lands.
+Normally, the dog will react by not only moving its eye but also sniffing (or—be careful—trying to eat!) the cotton ball when it lands.
 Recording the whole test or using a second set of eyes can be very helpful in detecting the small reactions that may not be visible easily when performing the test on your dog by yourself.

 As such, ensure that immediately upon noticing any abnormalities with your dog’s eyes or vision, you make an appointment with the veterinarian.
 Some of the common complications can be treated and there may be chances that the healthy visual status of your may be dog restored.

-Disclaimer: this article is not meant to be used as a substitute for professional veterinary advice.
 If your dog is showing signs of eye problems or vision loss, see your vet promptly for proper diagnosis and treatment.
-By reading this article you accept this disclaimer.